 - Type: Specialization

-- Where: Online (Online Synchronous)
+- Where: Online Synchronous

 User experience (UX) research — the process of gathering information about the needs, behaviors, and pain points of customers to inform product design and development — is a crucial aspect of business strategy in many industries today.
 With high-quality UX research, companies can create products and experiences that better match customer expectations and generate higher sales and engagement.